Image by Malachi Witt from Pixabay

 When optimizing social profiles, start with your company’s accounts.
 Make sure you provide consistent information across LinkedIn, Facebook, Twitter, and other networks.

-Once you are done with optimizing your company profile, put together a framework for your salespeople to use when they update their own profiles.
+Once you are done optimizing your company profile, put together a framework for your salespeople to use when updating their own profiles.

 Here are some key aspects to focus on: